- Search The Registry

 - My Account

 *On this date in 1948, the United States Supreme Court rendered its landmark decision in Shelley v.
 Kraemer.
-Holding, by a vote of 6 to 0 (with three judges not sitting), the court ruled that racially restrictive covenants cannot be enforced by courts since this would constitute state action denying due process of law in violation of the 14th Amendment to the Constitution.
+Holding, by a vote of 6 to 0 (with three judges not sitting), the court ruled that courts cannot enforce racially restrictive covenants since this would constitute state action denying due process of law in violation of the 14th Amendment to the Constitution.

-The case arose out of a conflict surrounding the sale of a house on the 4600 block of Labadie Avenue, in a quiet residential community in St. Louis.
+The case arose from a conflict surrounding selling a house on the 4600 block of Labadie Avenue in a quiet residential community in St. Louis.
 In 1945, in the 39 homes on Labadie between Taylor Avenue and Cora Avenue, there lived 39 white families.
 Though houses turned over, as houses do, the community maintained a relatively stable sense of cohesion with little outside pressure and no national attention.
 And residents liked it that way.

-In September of that year, when Louis and Fern Kraemer put their house up for sale, everything changed.
+Everything changed in September of that year when Louis and Fern Kraemer put their house up for sale.
 The duplex, selling for $5,700, attracted a fair number of potential buyers, including J.D. and Ethel Shelley, a black couple who had moved from Mississippi to Missouri a few years earlier.
-The Shelley's spoke to Elder Robert Bishop, their pastor at the Church of God in Christ, and learned that he also worked in real estate.
+The Shelleys spoke to Elder Robert Bishop, their pastor at the Church of God in Christ, and learned that he also worked in real estate.
 Bishop showed the couple the Kraemers’ Labadie Avenue property.
 They made an offer, and it was accepted.
-Bishop secured the home on behalf of the Shelleys, placing it in the name of his wife.
+Bishop secured the home on behalf of the Shelleys, placing it in his wife's name.

-On January 16, 1948, though, the remaining six justices issued a unanimous opinion vindicating the Shelleys’ struggles.
-Although the case did not outlaw covenants (only a state's enforcement of the practice), in Shelley v.
-Kraemer the Supreme Court reinforced strongly the 14th Amendment's guarantee of equal protection of the laws, which includes rights to acquire, enjoy, own, and dispose of property.
+On January 16, 1948, the remaining six justices issued a unanimous opinion vindicating the Shelleys’ struggles.
+Although the case did not violate outlaw covenants (only a state's enforcement of the practice), in Shelley v.
+Kraemer, the Supreme Court strongly reinforced the 14th Amendment's guarantee of equal protection of the laws, which includes rights to acquire, enjoy, own, and dispose of the property.
 The Shelley case was a heartening signal for African Americans that positive social change could be achieved through law and the courts.